bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 BentoML is designed with a Python-first approach, ensuring the effortless scalability of complex AI workloads.
-It simplifies the architecture of modern AI applications by allowing you to `compose multiple models <../../guides/graph.html>`_ to run either concurrently or sequentially, across `multiple GPUs <../../guides/scheduling.html>`_ or on a Kubernetes cluster.
+It simplifies the architecture of modern AI applications by allowing you to :doc:`compose multiple models </guides/graph>` to run either concurrently or sequentially, across :doc:`multiple GPUs </guides/scheduling>` or on a Kubernetes cluster.
 This flexibility extends to running and debugging your BentoML applications locally, whether you are using Mac, Windows, or Linux.

 Deploy your models anywhere